kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/0_wordgrammar.md

 They can be verbal and nominal endings, which signal grammatical functions such as person, number, gender, state, tense, mood.
 They can also be pronominal suffixes, which are almost separate lexemes.

-The ETCBC database distinguishes the following morphological elements in a word:
+The ETCBC dataset distinguishes the following morphological elements in a word:

 * prefix lexeme suffix enclitic

 * vowel-pattern

-The information in each of these elements is carried by one or more features in the ETCBC database.
+The information in each of these elements is carried by one or more features in the ETCBC dataset.
 These features are also represented by a single shortcut character, which shows up in some feature values, which is why we mention them here.

 ## prefix